zaslavsj/stats3ds3-lab/README.md

 # stats3ds3-lab

-This is added text
-This is more added text
+This is a repo for STATS 3DS3 activities.